Universal credit: Claim conditions

 To be entitled to Universal Credit, you must meet certain basic and financial conditions.
 This section gives a brief overview of these requirements.

 NOTE: The rules on this page explain the basic conditions and requirements that must be met in order to be entitled to UC.
-However, until UC is rolled out, there are additional rules in place that determine who is eligible to make a claim for UC.
-You can find out more in our Who can claim UC section.
-Eligibility to claim and entitlement are two separate issues – someone who is eligible to submit a claim may not be entitled to UC if they do not meet the requirements below.
+Eligibility to claim and entitlement are two separate issues - someone who is eligible to submit a claim may not be entitled to UC if they do not meet the requirements below.
 You can find out more in our who can claim UC section.

 A single claimant is entitled to UC if they meet the basic conditions and the financial conditions for single claimants.
 A couple (joint claimants) are entitled to UC if each of them meets the basic conditions and they meet the financial conditions for joint claimants (although there are some exceptions to this explained below).